 Cumbria Community Foundation has become the county’s largest independent funder and in 2020/21 we will make grants of circa £3m.

 Membership of the Cumbria Club is a minimum annual donation of £50 for individuals and £75 per year for couples or families living at the same address.
-To become a member please complete this form.
+To become a member please complete application form.

 Launch of The Cumbria Club: